Avonmouth Docks: Background

-Bristol Harbour had always been a major centre of trade within the wider UK economy, due to its strategic location to the west of the country, allowing access to both the Atlantic Ocean and the Mediterranean.
+Bristol Harbour had been a major centre of trade within the wider UK economy, due to its strategic location to the west of the country, allowing access to both the Atlantic Ocean and the Mediterranean.
 Coastal trade was also important, with the area called "Welsh Back" concentrating on trows with cargoes from the Slate industry in Wales, stone, timber and coal.

 However, by the 18th century the docks in Liverpool grew larger and so increased competition with Bristol for the tobacco trade.
 The limitations of Bristol's docks were causing problems to business, so in 1802 William Jessop proposed installing a dam and lock at Hotwells to create the floating harbour.
 Construction of the £530,000 scheme began in May 1804, including the construction of the Cumberland Basin, the tidal new cut and a feeder canal to Temple Meads.
 Entrance was via locks, which had a maximum width of 45 ft.
 The harbour was officially opened on 1 May 1809.

 However, the harbour improvements cost more than anticipated, requiring increased levies to pay back the required loans, and hence reducing the competitive advantage to Liverpool.
 By 1867, ships were getting larger and the meanders in the river Avon prevented boats over 300 ft from reaching the harbour.
 A scheme was proposed to install a much larger lock at Avonmouth to make the entire river a floating harbour, and to straighten the sharper bends, was but was dropped after work began on the much cheaper docks at Avonmouth and Portishead.
 The present entrance lock was designed by Thomas Howard and opened in July 1873, with a width of 62 ft.

 History

 Development

 Due to numerous geographic and tidal restrictions along the River Avon, the Avonmouth Docks Co. was formed to build the new docks at Avonmouth.
-The new docks, now called Avonmouth Old Dock, were opened in 1877, together with the supporting Bristol Port Railway and Pier.
+The new docks, now called Avonmouth Old Dock, were opened in February 1877, the hope being that this would usher in a new era for the port of Bristol.
+Around the same time the supporting Bristol Port Railway and Pier was constructed.
 The BPRP was built and held via a separate sister company, running north for 5.75 mi from Hotwells (originally called Clifton), northwards to west of Bristol city centre between the Clifton Suspension Bridge and Bridge Valley Road along the Avon Gorge, to a pier terminus at Avonmouth.
 Bricks for the project were supplied by the Crown Brick Works, a venture set up by a partnership including Edwin Stride and his sons Jared and Jethro.
 The other partners were George Davis, with William and Jarman Peters.
 The brickworks are visible on the 1879 OS 25" map of the area.
 The company was dissolved in 1886.